 Please note that students must pass the Praxis CASE/Core test prior to admission.
 If students do not pass all sections of the test, they must retake it.

 At least one passing Praxis II score is required before students can be considered for admission to the program.
 Students should select the Praxis II exam most closely aligned with their undergraduate degree.

-Click here for a list of current Praxis II content area exams and register online at ETS.
-To find preparation materials, select a Praxis II test from the dropdown menu at this website.
+See this list of current Praxis II content area exams and register online at ETS.
+You can also find peparation materials for various Praxis tests by selecting a Praxis test from the dropdown menu at the ETS Preparation Materials website.